VaibhavKaushik2205/json-helper/README.md

 ## 🤝 Contributing
-Pull requests welcome!
+Pull requests are welcome!
 Feel free to open issues or suggest features.

 ---